 OneOdio A71 $40

-Source Connect requires a strong, consistent internet connection with your computer, preferably ethernet (wired).
-A steady, strong connection along with a sufficient upload speed are what matters.
+Source Connect and video conferencing require a strong, consistent internet connection with your recording computer, preferably ethernet (wired).
+A steady connection with a sufficient upload/download speeds are what matters.

 For Source Connect, they prefer you have an ethernet internet connection to maximize sound quality and minimize sound dropouts, but an upload wifi speed of 25-50 mbps may be adequate if you can’t connect your computer to an ethernet cable.
 You will still probably be recording a “back up” master of your performance on your end, so they will get that, in addition to what they record over SC or iPTDL.

 You can test your internet/wifi speed here: speedtest.net.

 Where Do I Purchase?

 I shop around on sweetwater.com, B&H Electronics, zzounds.com and even Amazon, though Amazon may delay some shipments substantially these days.